Israel eyed after attack kills Iranians in Syria

 Breaking News Emails

-The London-based Syrian Observatory for Human Rights said the strike targeted an arms depot for surface-to-surface missiles at a base known as Brigade 47.
+The Syrian Observatory for Human Rights, a London-based group that monitors the war in Syria, said the strike targeted an arms depot for surface-to-surface missiles at a base known as Brigade 47.

 More than 25 Iranian fighters “and their allies” were killed, it said, but the toll could rise as the attack also wounded at least 60 others.